History of the FIFA World Cup: 1970s

-The qualification stages of the 1970 World Cup were coincidental with the Football War between Honduras and El Salvador.
-The finals were held in Mexico.
-Israel had been with Europe, but due to political issues, it was becoming harder to place them adequately in the qualifying rounds.
+The 1970 World Cup was held in Mexico, the first time the tournament was held in North America, and the first time the tournament was held outside Europe or South America.
+The qualification stages of the tournament were marred bt the Football War between Honduras and El Salvador.
+Israel had been a member of AFC, but due to a boycott by Arab countries, it was becoming harder to place them adequately in the qualifying rounds.
 They were grouped in Asia/Oceania.
-Korea DPR then refused to meet them, even though this meant automatic disqualification.
+North Korea then refused to play Israel, even though this meant automatic disqualification for North Korea.
+Israel debuted in the 1970 tournament.
+Israel were eventually expelled from the AFC, and eventually admitted into UEFA.

 The group stage clash between defending champions England and Brazil lived up to its billing, and is still remembered for England goalkeeper Gordon Banks' save from a Pelé header on the six-yard line.
 The tournament is also remembered for the semi-final match between Italy and West Germany, in which five goals were scored in extra time, and Franz Beckenbauer played with a broken arm, since Germany had used up all their allowed substitutions.
 Italy were the eventual 4–3 winners, but were defeated 1–4 in the final by Brazil, who became the first nation to win three World Cups, and were awarded the Jules Rimet trophy permanently for their achievement.

 A new trophy was created for the 1974 edition, held in West Germany.
-After a draw in their first UEFA/CONMEBOL Intercontinental play-off match against Chile in the qualifiers, the Soviet Union refused to travel to the Chilean capital for the return fixture for political reasons, and in accordance with the regulations, Chile were awarded a victory.
+After a draw in their first UEFA/CONMEBOL Intercontinental play-off match against Chile in the qualifiers, the Soviet Union refused to travel to Santiago for the second fixture protesting the political situation in Chile, and in accordance with the regulations, Chile were awarded a victory.
 East Germany, Haiti, Australia and Zaire made their first finals.
 The tournament also saw a new format, where the two top teams from each of the earlier four groups were divided into two groups of four each again, the winner of either group playing each other in the final.

-The West German hosts won the competition by beating the Netherlands 2–1 in the final, but it was also the revolutionary Total Football system of the Dutch that captured the footballing world's imagination.
-The very well-playing Poland finished third, after defeating Brazil 1–0 (and after defeating Argentina 3–2 and eliminating Italy 2–1 in the initial group play), having barely lost in terrible rain in the semi-finals to West Germany 0–1.
+The very well-playing Poland finished third, after defeating defending champions Brazil 1–0 (and after defeating Argentina 3–2 and eliminating Italy 2–1 in the initial group play), having barely lost in terrible rain in the semi-finals to West Germany 0–1.
+The revolutionary Total Football system of the Dutch captured the footballing world's imagination, despite hosts West Germany winning the competition by beating the Netherlands 2–1 in the final.